PFPrzytycki/CellWalkR/examples/CellWalker2_RNASeq_Vignette.md

                         labelEdgeOpts = 10^seq(-5,3,1), parallel  = T,  numCores = 8)
 ```

-We compare the cell annotation result with the orignal annotation in the
+We compare the cell annotation result with the original annotation in the
 query dataset:

 ``` r